kikoz-bass/Toolkit/README.md

 ## What's New in Version 1.0.1

-This is the initial public release of the Code Effects Toolkit.
+This is the initial public release of the open-source Code Effects Toolkit.

 ---